RenaoYan/RenaoYan.github.io/_pages/about.md

 News
 ======
-02/2024 Admitted to the University of Washington in the Mechanical Engineering PhD program.
+02/2024 Admitted to the University of Washington in the Mechanical Engineering PhD program.<br />

-12/2023 One paper was accepted in ICASSP 2024.
+12/2023 One paper was accepted in ICASSP 2024.<br />

-09/2023 One paper was accepted in NeurIPS 2023.
+09/2023 One paper was accepted in NeurIPS 2023.<br />

-07/2023 One paper was accepted in ICONIP 2023.
+07/2023 One paper was accepted in ICONIP 2023.<br />

-01/2023 One paper was accepted in CMIG.
+01/2023 One paper was accepted in CMIG.<br />

-12/2022 One paper was accepted in eBioMedicine.
+12/2022 One paper was accepted in eBioMedicine.<br />

-07/2022 One paper was accepted in PRCV 2022.
+07/2022 One paper was accepted in PRCV 2022.<br />

-10/2021 One paper was accepted in IEEE TCAD.
+10/2021 One paper was accepted in IEEE TCAD.<br />

-09/2020 Admitted to Tsinghua University in the Electronic Information Master program.
+09/2020 Admitted to Tsinghua University in the Electronic Information Master program.<br />
 08/2020 My first paper was accepted in IEEE TBioCAS.

 Education